Rutledge Farm

 Historic Rutledge Farm is a Grand Prix and hunter/jumper facility, in Middleburg, Virginia, owned by Rutledge Farm, LLC (Aleco Bravo-Greenberg and Mrs. Hermen Greenberg).

 Built in 1740, it was most recently owned by Aleco's late step-father, Mr. Hermen Greenberg, who had built it into a world-class Thoroughbred breeding operation.

 Main House

-The Main House was built in 1740, and was preceded by a log cabin.
+The Main House was built in 1740 and was preceded by a log cabin.
 The original logs are still used as overhead beams in the Main House's basement.
 An addition was built in 1820.

 Rutledge Farm sessions clinic series

-2021 was shortened by COVID-19, and Rutledge brings in one show hunter champion.
+2021 was shortened by COVID-19, and Rutledge brought in one show hunter champion.
 The other slated Olympic medalists were rescheduled for 2022.